Cockroach Biology & Life Cycle Explained

 Their rounded, greasy backs and high center of gravity make them unstable once their leg muscles weaken.
 When death approaches, they can’t maintain balance, and their legs curl inward, causing them to topple.

-On smooth indoor surfaces, they’re unable to right themselves, especially when insecticides trigger muscle spasms.
+On smooth indoor surfaces, they’re unable to right themselves, especially when insecticides used in treatments trigger muscle spasms.

 Do Cockroaches Really Live Inside Human Ears?